techbliss/Win-DBG-Helper/README.md

-Your IDA folder should be in the sytem path
+Your IDA folder should be in the sytem path like so IDADIR
+=path/to/ida

 EDIT Added Opcodes download new files from anonfiles.